cyberphone/json-canonicalization/README.md

 Also see: https://cyberphone.github.io/doc/security/draft-rundgren-json-canonicalization-scheme.html

 This JSON canonicalization concept works by building on:
-- ECMAScript V6 serialization of primitive JSON data types using `JSON.stringify()`
+- Serialization of primitive JSON data types compatible with ECMAScript's `JSON.stringify()`
 - Lexical sorting of properties in a *recursive* process
 - Array data is also included in the process *but element order remains untouched*